eclipse-glsp/glsp-website-source/README.md

   * Get submodules `git submodule init && git submodule update`
   * Install Hugo.
 You can skip step 1 & 2 when you already have brew installed
-    1. `sudo apt install linux-brew-wrapper`
+    1. `sudo apt install linuxbrew-wrapper`
     2. `brew` (This will execute the first time setup)
     3. `brew install hugo`

 ### Development

   * Start Hugo server via `hugo server` for development
-  * Build the website via `hugo build` for deployment
+  * Build the website via `hugo` for deployment (the public folder ist deployed then)

 ## Overview